near/docs/docs/7.primitives/nft/interacting/smart-contract.md

 This section will explain how a smart contract can mint, buy, transfer and query NFTs.

-:::warning
+:::tip
-If you want to create your own NFT contract check this [Example implementation](https://github.com/near-examples/NFT) and the [NFT Zero to Hero Tutorial](https://docs.near.org/tutorials/nfts/introduction)
+If you are looking to create your own NFT contract please check the [Example implementation](https://github.com/near-examples/NFT) and the [NFT Zero to Hero Tutorial](https://docs.near.org/tutorials/nfts/introduction)
 :::

 ---